carijung/DH110-LowFidelityPrototype/README.md

 ## Description of Project
 #### Purpose of Low-fidelity Prototype
-The purpose of low-fidelity prototyping is to
+The purpose of this low-fidelity prototyping is to test the features of UN Environment Programme by analyzing how users achieve their goal the "right" way (whether they do what we expect them to do).

 #### User Research